Mellon Archives Innovation Program

 The Mellon Archives Innovation Program will further amplify our mission to demonstrate the impact of innovative and ambitious cultural initiatives in the Greater Grand Crossing Neighborhood on the South Side of Chicago by advancing world-class discourse and artistic production through collaboration, amplification, and critique.

 Throughout the duration of the fellowship, additional programming will present opportunities for the public to engage with the ongoing research and exploration taking place in the archives.
 A research cluster will be established, with select artists, curators, scholars, and other thought leaders convening monthly for discussion.
 Collection tours and a speaker series every two weeks will feature fellows and researchers showcasing and discussing select objects from the collections at the Stony Island Arts Bank.
 The program will include the production of a publication that highlights elements of the collections, illuminating their historical context through editorial and interpretive elements compiled in collaboration with artists, researchers, and fellows.

-On September 25, Rebuild Foundation presented the first in a series of public programs that allow audiences to intimately discover objects from the collections and explore their histories, context, and impact on culture more broadly.
+Throughout 2022 to 2023, Rebuild Foundation presented the first in a series of public programs that allowed audiences to intimately discover objects from the collections and explore their histories, context, and impact on culture more broadly.